-The Holladay Equivalent K Reading or the EKR - Having described the challenge above let us look into the alternative at hand.
-The EKR comes with the Pentacam which is a Scheimflug based topographer ( tomography ).
+The Holladay Equivalent K Reading or the EKR - The EKR comes with the Pentacam which is Scheimflug based topography ( tomography ).
 In the EKR mode, the true indices of the cornea and the aqueous is used.
 That is, in the EKR mode, as light passes through the air and enters the anterior cornea passing the tear film, and thereby leaves refracted passing through the posterior cornea to the aqueous, the true index of refraction of each medium is taken into consideration.
-It uses Snell's Law of Refraction to account for the spherical aberration that adds to the positive power of cornea at each of the points when you move from the center to the periphery.
+It uses Snell's Law of Refraction to account for the spherical aberration ( refractive effect ) that adds to the positive power of cornea at each of the points when you move from the center to the periphery.
 This is not accounted by Keratometers or simulated Ks from Saggital or axial maps.

-In a different context, let me state that TNP does not account for the spherical aberration of cornea and therefore cannot be totally be relied for peripheral corneal power.
+TNP does not account for the spherical aberration of cornea ( refractive effect ) and therefore cannot totally be relied for peripheral corneal power.

 Total Corneal Refractive Power Map ( TCRP ) - If you are interested in calculating corneal readings for simple IOL calculation, you need not look beyond EKR.
-The TCRP is however an accurate measurement of the True Refractive Power of cornea as it accounts for not only the correct corneal indices of refraction, but also account for spherical aberration, that is the change in corneal power as you move from center to periphery of the cornea despite the cornea having a regular curvature.
+The TCRP is however an accurate measurement of the True Refractive Power of cornea as it accounts for not only the correct corneal indices of refraction, but also account for spherical aberration ( refractive effect ), that is the change in corneal power as you move from center to periphery of the cornea despite the cornea having a regular curvature.

 Thus TCRP takes into account - True Indices of Cornea and aqueous , refractive effect resulting from Spherical Aberration and anterior to posterior corneal curvature ratio.
 Needless to say, the TCRP map should show higher power towards the periphery due to spherical aberration.

-However, unlike the EKR, you cannot use this into IOL calculation formula, again like TRP it uses true corneal indices of refraction and not the indices of refraction used by IOL calculation of formulas which therefore would amount to double correction if applied on formaulas like SRK T, Holladay I, etc.
+However, unlike the EKR, you cannot use this into two variable standard IOL calculation formula.
+Again like TRP it uses true corneal indices of refraction and not the indices of refraction used by IOL calculation of formulas which therefore would amount to double correction if applied on formaulas like SRK T, Holladay I, etc.